 Implementing balanced scorecard should involve the entire company, because it’s imperative that everyone can see where the company wants to go.

-The first step is creating a strategy map, which should contain the mission and goals of the company and every department, as well as the points where they intersect and are interconnected – all of this taking into account the perspectives listed above.
+The first step is creating a strategy map, which should contain the mission and goals of the company and every department, as well as the points where they intersect and are interconnected – all of this taking into account the 4 perspectives listed.